Composing Parts for Expressive Object Generation: Conclusion

 \subsection{Part Localization}

-We now describe our Part Denoising approach to localize various semantic parts in an object.
-We first run the base stable diffusion model for the given text prompt and extract the token map $\mathcal{M}_{o}$ for the object $\mathbf{o}$ specified by user, by following the technique of clustering the self-attention maps~\cite{patashnik2023localizing, ge2023expressive}.
-We perform this operation at time $t$ less then total time steps for the Diffusion process $T$.
-After obtaining the binary object mask $\mathcal{M}_{o}$ using attention masks~\cite{patashnik2023localizing, ge2023expressive}, we run two parallel diffusion processes in which one contains input from the text prompt and one contains input from the part prompts $\hat{\bp} = [\bp_1, \bp_2, ..., \bp_n]$.
-One token for each of the part specified in the part text prompt.
+For part localization, we first run the base stable diffusion model for the given text prompt and extract the token map $\mathcal{M}_{o}$ for the object $\mathbf{o}$ specified by the user, by following the technique of clustering the self-attention maps~\cite{patashnik2023localizing, ge2023expressive}.
+We obtain the mask using this clustering after denoising between the initial step ($T$) until a threshold time step $T_{th}$.
+After obtaining the binary object mask $\mathcal{M}_{o}$ using attention masks~\cite{patashnik2023localizing, ge2023expressive}, we run two parallel diffusion processes where one contains input from the base prompt and the other contains input from the part prompts $\hat{\bp} = [\bp_1, \bp_2, ..., \bp_n]$, a token $\bp_i$ for each of the parts specified in the part text prompt.
 We denote the $\hat{\mathbf{b}}$ to denote the base text prompt and $\hat{\bp}$ to denote the part prompt.
-For the time $t \leq T_{th}$ (by default we use $T_{th} \approx T/2$) we denoise the U-Net in the object region by denoising it with both the combination of the Part prompt output and Base Prompt Output.
+For the time $t \leq T_{th}$ (by default, we use $T_{th} \approx T/2$), we denoise the U-Net in the object region by denoising it with both the combination of the Part Prompt output and Base Prompt output.
 Due to this, the Part-Based U-Net gets the information regarding various parts in the object (Fig.~\ref{fig:localization}).
 We now mathematically define the output noise $\epsilon_{t}$ for the diffusion process with Part-Diffusion below:

-here, the $\alpha$ is the hyper-parameter which controls the strength of the part prompt diffusion output, and $D$ is the output of the pre-trained U-Net of a text-2-image diffusion model.
-On performing some algebra, the above expression can be simplified as the following:

-The above denoising process is followed for t steps till $0$, to complete one denoising iteration and produce a base image that corresponds to the given prompt $\hat{b}$.
-Keeping a high $T_{th}$ and low $\alpha$, makes minimal changes in output as if the denoising diffusion was done with original prompt $\hat{b}$ (See Supp.
+here, the $\alpha$ is the hyper-parameter controlling the strength of the part prompt diffusion output, and $D$ is the output of the pre-trained U-Net of a text-to-image diffusion model.
+The above denoising process is followed for t steps until the last step to produce a base image corresponding to the given prompt $\hat{b}$.
+Keeping a high $T_{th}$ and low $\alpha$, makes minimal changes in output as if the denoising diffusion was done with original prompt $\hat{b}$ (See Suppl.
 Sec.).
-With this denoising, we obtain attention masks, from which we extract the localization information of part $\bp_{t}$.
-We now describe the part localization process below.
+With this part denoising of object, we obtain attention masks, from which we extract the localization information of part $\bp_{t}$.
+We now describe the process of obtaining the part masks.